 SSAP Permission Slips

-Please remember to return SSAP permission slips to Mrs. Webb or Mrs. Palmer.
-If your student was SSAP last year, he/she will be given another permission slip for this year for contact info etc. If I do NOT hear from you, your student will remain on the SSAP roster.
+Please remember to return SSAP permission slips to Mrs. Webb or Ms. Mahoney If your student was SSAP last year, he/she will be given another permission slip for this year for contact info etc.

 Graduation Status Report

-Also being sent home with students is their Graduation Status reports which lets students and parents know current GPA for Graduation which is unweighted GPA and number of credits earned.
+Also being sent home with students are their Graduation Status reports which lets students and parents know their current GPA for Graduation which is their unweighted GPA and number of credits earned.
 Also shows courses needed to graduate.

 Students are also being encouraged to check Mystudent daily to keep up with assignments and progress.

-Parents you too can set up an Mystudent account as well.
+Parents you too can set up a Mystudent account as well.

 CCRP-APEX Lab (Make Up Credits)

-Students are encouraged to make up credits in the CCRP-APEX Lab but for underclassmen, they will need to see counselor to sign up for FLVS online courses.
-Need help registering???
-See Mrs. Webb or Mrs. Palmer.
+Students are encouraged to make up credits in the CCRP-APEX Lab but for underclassmen, they will need to see a counselor to sign up for FLVS online courses.
+Please see your school counselor.

 ACT/SAT Testing Information